 A written, signed and witnessed agreement requiring someone to pay a specified amount of money by a given date.

 Land granted by the Colonial and federal governments as a reward for military service.
 Bounty-land warrants—documents granting the right to the land—were assigned to soldiers, their heirs and other individuals.

 Bureau of Land Management General Land Office (GLO)

-The US government office historically in charge of disposing of public land.
+The US government office historically in charge of administering public land.
 Usually, several branch land offices existed for each state.
-Its Web site contains a searchable database with millions of digitized federal land patents.
+Its website contains a searchable database with millions of digitized federal land patents.

 Records of the names and death dates of those buried, as well as maps of grave sites.
-These records are usually kept by cemetery caretakers.
-More-detailed records, including the names of the deceased’s relatives, may also be included.
+These records are usually kept by cemetery caretakers, and may include in the names of the deceased’s relatives.
 In addition to these paper records, tombstones also can provide information such as birth and death dates and the names of other family members.

-A census is an official count of the population in a particular area.
-In addition to counting the inhabitants of an area, the census generally collects other details, such as names, ages, citizenship status and ethnic background.
+An official count of the population in a particular area.
+In addition to counting the inhabitants of an area, censuses generally collect other details, such as names, ages, citizenship status and ethnic background.
 The US government began collecting census data in 1790, and has done so every 10 years since then.
 Selected states have conducted their own censuses over the years.